 Upon the third anniversary of the original approval of an animal use Protocol (after two Yearly Progress Reports), an entirely new (de novo) application must be submitted for review.
 Researchers will follow the procedures used for initial application submission.
 In addition, a Three Year Progress Report must be submitted with the de novo application.
 The de novo application and Three Year Progress Report will be reviewed by full committee review or designated member review.

-The mission of SMU’s Research Compliance Audit Program (RCAP) is to protect all research participants (human and animal) and to educate our investigators in the conduct of research that is safe and in compliance with federal, state, and institutional regulations.
-In addition, the RCAP helps to maintain a comprehensive compliance program for the SMU research community and provide assurance that research is being conducted ethically and in accordance with an approved Protocol.
-The RCAP consists of auditing and/or monitoring of both human and animal subjects research.
+The mission of SMU’s Research Compliance Post-Approval Monitoring (PAM) Program is to protect all research participants (human and animal) and to educate our investigators in the conduct of research that is safe and in compliance with federal, state, and institutional regulations.
+In addition, the PAM program helps to maintain a comprehensive compliance program for the SMU research community and provides assurance that research is being conducted ethically and in accordance with an approved Protocol.
+The PAM program consists of auditing and/or monitoring of both human and animal subjects research.

 Research Compliance performs human and animal subjects research compliance audits and submits the resulting audit reports to the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and other institutional officials.
 These compliance audits serve as a confidential quality assurance measure internal to the institution.